Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code-Carbon-SR1/docs/README2CreateApp4Carbon.md

 ### 1.4 Test it

-Change to the code directory and stop a running karaf instance.
-If stopped install again and start by using the "imd" option:
+HINT1: At this point your .m2 repository needs to contain all jars of the applications in apps, features and ux.
+If not done before you need to compile everything with the following command:

     cd ~/odl/CENTENNIAL/code
+    mvn clean install -DskipTests

+HINT2: If karaf container is already running you get a feedback that start is not possible.
+Use the stop command to stop it:

+    cd ~/odl/CENTENNIAL/code
     ./install.sh stop

+HIN3: In new environment you should use the the ```./odl``` command insteadt of ```./install.sh``` Change to the code directory and start the karaf container using the *imd* option:

+    cd ~/odl/CENTENNIAL/code
     ./install.sh imd

-Now step into to the karaf cli:
+To **Test it** step into to the karaf cli:

     ./karafcmd.sh